Almissbah/revolut-test/README.md

   * **remote** - contains the api classes needed for making calls to Revolut server, using Retrofit.
 * **di** - contains dependency injection classes, using Dagger2.
 * **ui** - contains classes needed to display Activity and Fragment.
-* **util** - contains app constants and diffUtilsCallback for recycler view optimization.
+* **util** - contains app constants, diffUtilsCallback for recycler view optimization and CurrencyListUtils for viewModel operations.

+### Notes
+* CurrencyListUtils is the only class that has Junit tests is and Kotlin Docs.

 ### App Specs
-* Minimum SDK 19.
+* Minimum SDK 21.
 * Kotlin.
 * MVVM Architecture.
 * Android Architecture Components (LiveData, Lifecycle, ViewModel, ConstraintLayout)